NestJS

 Local Testing

-1. Start up the development server
+1. Start development server

-# Development Mode Startup
+# Starting Up in Development Mode

 npm run start:dev

-# Or Start in Production Mode
+# Or Starting Up in Production Mode

 npm run build